 You never saw 4 people get out of the woods quicker!

-So we sprint-walked back outta there, making as much noise as possible and just recapping on the “What to do if you see a bear?” and ” What do bears eat?” information.
-Calmly, of course.
+So we sprint-walked back out of there, making as much noise as possible and just recapping on the “What to do if you see a bear?” and ” What do bears eat?” information.

 We’ve never seen a wild bear anywhere in Romania, but we’ve seen their skins used in the amazing local Christmas traditions, visited a bear sanctuary and heard stories of rare maulings not far from home.

 We’re leaving Romania soon.
 Back on the road again, heading to Egypt.
 It’s been almost 20 years since Chef and I met on the Nile, I think it’s time to show the kids.